hydra/pnpconvert/README.md

 Note: Currently only two fiducial markers are supported.

-Fiducial markers are useful when you gerbers files off to a PCB manufacturer who then produce a panel and add markers.
+Fiducial markers are useful when you send gerbers files off to a PCB manufacturer who then produce a panel and add markers.
 Ask them to send you the panel gerber files and extract the co-ordinates from the received gerber files.

 This is also particularly useful when you have one or more large component footprints in the corner of your PCB and/or cannot visually